LucaGomez/Matter_perturbatioNNs/README.md

 ### LCDM

-In this folder you can find the codes which perform the training of the neural networks, the plot of the solutions, the estimation of the error and the estimation of the parameter $\Omega_{m0}$ using the observable $f\sigma_8$, All this in the context of the standard model of cosmology $\Lambda$CDM.
+In this folder you can find the codes which perform the training of the neural networks, the plot of the solutions, the estimation of the error and the estimation of the parameter $\Omega_{m0}$ using the observable $f\sigma_8$, All this in the context of the standard model of cosmology $\Lambda CDM$.
 The folder contains two directories called Bundle and No_bundle, the estimation of the parameters is done just for the bundle case through the library [emcee](https://emcee.readthedocs.io/en/stable/), but the estimation of the error through the $\eta$ method is done for both cases.

+To implement the error bound estimation in the observable $f \sigma_8$ you may run the code "bound_fs8.py" in the same directory that "bound_XY.py".
+The first code takes the trained network and compute the bound on the calculation of the observable for several values of $\Omega_{m0}$.

 ### MG